Here is the abridged syllabus for my Fall 2012 Advanced Visual Studies (AVS) course at CCA.

 Watson, Gray.
 Art & Sex, London: I.B.
 Tauris, 2007.

 For their MidTerm project, students are required to read, review, and give a presentation based on an AFTERALL One Work book (see 4.1 for additional information).

-Last but not least, A Writer’s Reference (6th Edition) by Diana Hacker will be our style guide.
+A Writer’s Reference (6th Edition) by Diana Hacker will be our style guide.